PennyLaneAI/pennylane-sf/README.rst

 for designing, simulating, and optimizing photonic quantum circuits.

 .. warning::
-    This plugin will not be supported in newer versions of PennyLane.
-It is compatible with versions of PennyLane up to and including 0.29.
+    This plugin is no longer maintained and is not compatible with the latest version of PennyLane.
+    It is supported for version 0.29 of PennyLane and below.

 .. header-end-inclusion-marker-do-not-remove